jonathanhogg/flitter/docs/language.md

 Indented statements below this represent child nodes.
 Any name with a `!` in front of it creates a node of that *kind*; the bindings following this specify attributes of the node.
-Nodes can also be followed by one or more `#tag`s to add tags that can be later searched for with *queries* (see language features below).
+Nodes can also be followed by one or more `#tag`s to add tags for readability and logging.

 When the **flitter** engine is run with this file, it will evaluate the code repeatedly (at an attempted 60fps) and render this to screen.
 Note that one